jacob-ogre/htmltidy/README.md

 NOTE: Requires [`libtidy`](http://www.html-tidy.org/) and presently is super-basic (no way to set options and pretty much only does HTML)

-`brew install tidy-html5` on OS X to get this to work.
-You'll have to do a bit more leg-work to get it to work on linux (`apt-get install libtidy-dev` on Ubuntu sticks the library in a `tidy` subdir off `/usr/lib` and I don't have a `configure` script setup yet).
+You'll need to first do a `brew install tidy-html5` on MacOS or `apt-get install libtidy-dev` on Ubuntu/Debian to get this to work.

 **SEEKING COLLABORATORS**